Timothy C. Hain, MD, Chicago IL. Page last modified: January 21, 2017

 Avoidance of certain drugs: Certain medications and recreational drugs cause headaches.
 For example, many cold capsules increase blood pressure.
 Alcohol commonly causes headache.
 ED drugs cause increased blood flow and can trigger migraine.
 Caffeine in large amounts can be a problem (see end of this section).
 Read the PDR or ask your doctor.
 Avoidance is highly recommended when practical.

 Biofeedback: Used for headaches with a tension component.
 Not worth the expense.

 Coenzyme-Q. This vitamin (100 mg three times/day) was compared in a randomized double-blind trial and found to be well tolerated for reducing attack frequency, headache-days, and days with nausea.
 (Standor et al, 2005).
 The effect was strongest for attack frequency and nausea days.
 Overall, seems worth a try.
 However, we have not been very impressed in our large headache practice, as patients usually try it for a month and then stop.
-Also see (Schiapparelli, Allais et al. 2010)
+Also see (Schiapparelli, Allais et al. 2010).
+Not recommended

 Diet: Highly recommended.
 Foods may provoke migraine, and your doctor may advise a trial of selected food withdrawal.
 See list of foods which may provoke migraine.

 Drugs available in foreign countries.
 Flunarizine, a calcium channel and dopamine blocker, is used extensively for migraine in Europe.
 It can be obtained legally through the mail, with an appropriate prescription.
 The usual dose is 5-15 mg daily.
 There is an immense literature about Flunarizine, and it seems pretty clear that it is effective.
 The calcium channel effect is probably not the important one -- dopamine blocking is probably the reason it works (see commentary at bottom of this web page).